paukstelis/octoprint_deploy/README.md

 This will do the following:

-1. Copy everything in ~/.octoprint to ~/.printer01 with the modifications
+1. Copy everything in ~/.octoprint to ~/.printer01 with the modifications for a server instance on port 5000
 2. Update udev rules so this printer will always be at port /dev/octo_printer01
 3. Create, start, and enable the service printer01 to control that octoprint instance.